 - 3.2.1 Regulation 26 requires each beneficial owner, officer and manager in a business to be approved by the supervisory authority of that business. - 3.2.2 A business must take reasonable care to ensure that only persons approved by its supervisory body act as officers and managers of the business.
 This includes only appointing persons who are approved and when a person's approval is withdrawn ensuring that the person ceases to act in any relevant role. - 3.2.3 In order to obtain approval, each beneficial owner, officer or manager must apply to the supervisory authority.
-Businesses may wish to co-ordinate these applications.
-Each supervisory authority will have different application processes and the person making the application should

-- familiarise themselves with the requirements.
-The beneficial owner, officer or manager should expect to submit evidence of their criminal record (e.g. a basic DBS certificate). - 3.2.4 An approved beneficial owner, officer or manager who is subsequently convicted of a relevant offence (refer to Schedule 3 of the 2017 Regulations), must inform the supervisory authority within 30 days of the conviction date.
+Businesses may wish to coordinate these applications.
+Each supervisory authority will have different application processes and the person making the application should familiarise themselves with the requirements.
+The beneficial owner, officer or manager should expect to submit evidence of their criminal record (e.g. a basic DBS certificate). - 3.2.4 An approved beneficial owner, officer or manager who is subsequently convicted of a relevant offence (refer to Schedule 3 of the 2017 Regulations) must inform the supervisory authority within 30 days of the conviction date.
 The business must also inform the supervisory authority within 30 days of the date on which it became aware of the approved person's conviction.
-Please note that the businesses' supervisory authority may require notification in a shorter period so the business should familiarise themselves with the requirements.
+Please note that the businesses' supervisory authority may require notification in a shorter period, so the business should familiarise itself with the requirements.
+The beneficial owner, officer or manager would cease to be approved upon receiving a conviction for a relevant offence.